Do I Need to Declare My Uber Income in Australia?

 Here is where rideshare is different from most other side hustles: Uber drivers must register for GST from their very first trip, regardless of how much they earn.
 The normal $75,000 GST threshold does not apply to rideshare drivers.

 This is because the ATO classifies rideshare as a taxi travel service.
-Under Australian tax law, taxi travel has always required GST registration from day one โ€” and Uber falls into this category.
+Under Australian tax law, taxi travel has always required GST registration from day one — and Uber falls into this category.

 Food delivery is different.
 If you only do food delivery (DoorDash, Deliveroo, Menulog) and not rideshare, the standard $75,000 GST threshold applies.
 You only need to register for GST once your delivery income reaches $75,000 in a 12-month period.
+Once you cross this threshold you must register within 21 days — penalties apply for late registration.

 What GST Registration Means in Practice